 Key Light (4:43)

 Work to adjust the backlight to create a perfect balance between the key and fill lights.
-Test a few exposures, continuing to dial in the balance for optimum balance of skin exposure, shadow latitude, focus, contrast, and dimension in the long exposure portrait.
+Test a few exposures, continuing to dial in the balance for optimum balance of skin exposure, shadow latitude, focus, contrast, and dimension.

 Hair Light (7:44)